This post may contain affiliate links. For more information, see my disclosure policy.

 Well take a deep breath, because this post has NOTHING to do with that stuff.
 I know, it’s a relief isn’t it?
 The truth is there are lots of ways out there to make money without having to SELL anything.

 As an introvert myself, I struggle to even make social phone calls, let alone ones that include high pressure sales tactics.
 So what does a shy girl like me do for a side hustle?
+Surely there has to be something out there that’s a good job for introverts like myself.

 For starters, there’s my blog which of course you are currently reading (and hey, thanks for doing that by the way!).
 I have written before about how to start a blog on a budget, which details all the tools I use to make money as a blogger.